-None of these two motorcycles remained until today.
+None of those two motorcycles remained until this day.
 70 years passed since then, and now we have replicas built by Alexey Popov.
-Remember it was built from scratch using the only survived drawing as a part of the test report!
+Remember, it was built from scratch using the only survived drawing from the test report!

 М-72 from the «Motorworld by V.Sheynov» collection